 If a member of the audience wishes to comment or ask questions regarding an item or items on the consent agenda, they may do so prior to a vote being taken on the consent agenda.
 A member of the Board may remove any item from the consent agenda and it will be considered in the listed sequence with an opportunity for any member of the public to address the Board concerning the item before action is taken.

-- A. Approval of the December 14, 2022, Meeting Minutes - B. Approval of the Two-Year Modification to the Local and Regional Plans - C. Authorization to apply for the High Road Training Partnerships Resilient Workforce Program Grant
+1-4 2-111 A. Approval of the December 14, 2022, Meeting Minutes B. Two-Year Modification to the Local and Regional Plans

+C. High Road Training Partnerships - Resilient Workforce Program Grant

 VI.
 New Business